- Difference Between Machine Learning and Deep Learning

 6. Which is difficult to learn?
 Deep learning or machine learning?

-Deep learning is comparatively difficult to learn because it includes the study of multi-layered neural networks.
-People get scared at the first sight only and they don’t even start.
+Ans: Deep learning is comparatively difficult to learn because it includes the study of multi-layered neural networks.
+People get scared at first sight only and they don’t even start.
 But once you start, you’ll get to know how interesting it is.
-You can refer to some courses on Coursera.
-Deeplearning.ai has some great free courses there.
+You can refer to free courses on Scaler Topics, Deeplearning.ai, etc.

 7. Why is deep learning popular now?